saviomartin/codehouse/README.md

 - **Newsletter** (once a week)
 - **Fully Responsive**

-Code House is super productive enough to grab the best gradients for your next app. ✨️
+Code House is the next revelutionary app to hunt the best cheatsheets for all types ✨️

 ## 🛠️ Installation Steps